 Andrew was a Principal Investigator of the Wellcome Trust Strategic award-funded London Pain Consortium (2002-15) of which he was Administrative Director 2008-12.
 He was the academic lead for the animal models work package on the Innovative Medicines Initiative grant “EUROPAIN” and the linkperson between EUROPAIN and the Food and Drugs Administration Critical Path Initiative: Analgesic Clinical Trial Translation, Innovations, Opportunities and Networks (ACTTION).

 In 2016 he was elected as a Councillor of the International Association for the Study of Pain (IASP) and acts as liaison to the SE Asian federation of IASP chapters.
 Since 2005 he has held a number of positions on the Executive Committee of the International Association for the Study of Pain (IASP) Special Interest Group on Neuropathic Pain and was Chair 2012-14.
-For IASP he served on the Scientific Program Committees for the 14th (2012) and 15th (2014) World Congresses on Pain and on the Pain Terminology Task Force since 2013.
+He served on the Scientific Program Committees for the 14th (2012) and 15th (2014) World Congresses on Pain and on the Pain Terminology Task Force since 2013.
 He played a leading role in delivering the 2014/5 Global Year Against Neuropathic Pain.
 He has served on the British Pain Society Council (2003-6; 2014-date), was a member of the Founding Board of the Faculty of Pain Medicine at the Royal College of Anaesthetists and was a Regional Advisor for the Faculty (2003-9).
 At Imperial College he led the MB BS/ PhD area from its inception until 2012.

 Since January 2016 he has been Editor in Chief of the IASP publication Pain: Clinical Updates.
 He sits on the editorial boards of a number of journals including PAIN (2005-16), Public Library of Science (PLoS)–Medicine and Evidence Based Preclinical Medicine.
 He is an author of around 150 scientific publications, many of which are in the major specialist journal in the field (PAIN).
 He has also published in other notable journals including: The Lancet, Brain, Lancet Neurology, J. Neuroscience, New England Journal of Medicine, Public Library of Science - Medicine, Nature Clinical Practice- Neurology and the British Medical Journal.
 His work has a citation (Hirsch) index of 35.
 He conceived and was lead editor of the four volume “Textbook of Clinical Pain Management”, now in its second edition.